Lou Perez (musician): Career

 As a young musician, he was involved in the bands of Gilberto Valdés, Noro Morales, Belisario López and others, before forming his own band at the height of the charanga craze in New York in the early-1960s.
 Before mentioning his soloist career, let's point out from a 2004 interview where he discussed he used to play the violin.
 Plus on the very same interview, one can appreciate a photo showcasing Lou playing the piano as well on the far left with a light color coat and black tuxedo pants.
 He had several successful album releases, including Para La Fiesta Voy (1961), Bon Bon de Chocolate!
 (1962), Tamboleo (1964), Of Latin Extraction (1966), Barrio (1972), Fantasia Africana (1975), and Nuestra Herencia (1976).
 In all, he recorded 15 albums, and also recorded music for films and commercials.
-His song "De Todo un Poco", from his 1977 album of the same name, was used on the soundtrack to the hit movie Dirty Dancing in 1987, and his earlier albums became collectors' items.
+His song "De Todo un Poco", from his 1977 album of the same name, was used on the soundtrack to the hit movie Dirty Dancing in 1987, and his earlier albums became collector's items.